mikey-t/dotnet-react-sandbox/README.md

 ## React Client App

 Instead of create-react-app, I'm going with [vite](https://github.com/vitejs/vite).
 Create react app is convenient but ULTRA slow (HMR is kind of slow and production builds are just ridiculous).
 Vite has extremely fast HMR and production builds are sometimes 4 times faster than CRA.
-There are some caveats, but vite has massive community support due to it being the go-to toolbox for Vue now.
+There are some caveats, but vite has massive community support due to it now being the go-to tool for Vue.

 ## Deployment